tiwanakd/BooksFunctionAPI/README.md

     - AI Generated book summary - https://thebooksapi.azurewebsites.net/summary/{book_name}
 - This API is written in Python using the Azure Python SDK.
 - It uses the following Azure Resouces:
-    - Azure Fuctions: These doe do the heaving Lifting of getting the data from DB and return the Json.
+    - Azure Fuctions: These does do the heaving Lifting of getting the data from DB and return the Json.
     - Azure Cosmos DB: Stores the books data in NoSQL DB.
     - Azure Blob Storage: Stores the Cover images for the books.
 ### Setup